 NJEDA Small Business Emergency Assistance Grant and Loan Programs

-This NJEDA’s Small Business Emergency Loan Program will make direct low-cost financing available to allow New Jersey small businesses and non-profits to cover operating expenses and ensure continuity of operations during the outbreak.
-The application will open on Monday, April 13, 2020, at 9:00 am.
-Read more...
-Access a copy of the loan application here (PDF).
+This NJEDA’s Small Business Emergency Loan Program made direct low-cost financing available to allow New Jersey small businesses and non-profits to cover operating expenses and ensure continuity of operations during the outbreak.
+This program is now closed.

-To see whether you might qualify for these programs, use the NJ COVID-19 Business Support Eligibility Wizard.
+To see whether you might qualify for these and other programs and to find out about the status, use the NJ COVID-19 Business Support Eligibility Wizard.